revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

    - Create a directory and give a valid name that represents its operation.
    - Place modules of one kind in this directory.
    - Create a `__init__.py` file in this directory.
-This python is know the directory we created is a package.
-The content of this package can be imported across different modules in other packages to reuse the functionality
+This python knows the directory we created is a package.
+The content of this package can be imported across different modules in other packages to reuse the functionality.

 </details>

 ---

-158.Ken is asking his senior if Can I dynamically load a module in Python?
-What will be the answer he will give him?
+158. Ken is asking his senior if I can dynamically load a module in Python.
+What will be the answer that he gives him?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary><b>Show Answer </b></summary>
 <blockquote>

-Dynamic loading is where we do not load a module till we need it.
-This is slow, but lets us utilize the memory more efficiently.
-In Python, you can use the importlib module
+Dynamic loading is where we do not load a module until we need it.
+This is slow but lets us utilize the memory more efficiently.
+In Python, you can use the importlib module.

 ```python
 import importlib